-I’ve always liked weaving “post and rail” chair seats, ones that have rungs on them, because the materials and weaving patterns to choose from are practically limitless.
+Tuesday Tips–I’ve always liked weaving “post and rail” chair seats, ones that have rungs on them because the materials and weaving patterns to choose from are practically limitless.
 Here’s just a small sampling of some of the different ways you can treat these marvelous chair seats when you restore them.

 Many of the chair frames will be best suited to a particular weaving material and design, but many are interchangeable.
 For example, the hickory chair below with its rattan reed splint seat, could just as easily been woven with ash or hickory bark splints, too.

-This mule-ear Southern settin’ chair was woven using Oriental seagrass in a checkerboard pattern, but could just as easily been woven with either hickory bark splints or a wide binding cane in a herringbone pattern.
+This mule-ear Southern settin’ chair was woven using Oriental seagrass in a checkerboard pattern but could just as easily been woven with either hickory bark splints, oak splints, or a wide binding cane in a herringbone pattern.

-Of course, there are many, many other designs, patterns and materials that can be used on post and rail chair frames, we’ve just scratched the surface here with these few examples.
+Of course, many, many other designs, patterns, and materials can be used on post-and-rail chair frames; we’ve just scratched the surface here with these few examples.
 And as you’ve seen they don’t all have to be trapezoidal in shape, either.

 The stools, chairs or rockers can also be square, rectangular and even triangular, believe it or not!
 The sky’s the limit, so experiment around a bit when you reweave your chair seat and if you take your chair to a repair person, be sure to ask them what the possibilities are.

-What has your experience been with using different materials on different styles of post and rail chairs?
-Please leave your comments below and share with me and the readers of this blog.
+What has your experience been with using different materials on different styles of post-and-rail chairs?
+Please leave your comments below and share them with me and the readers of this blog.

 Hi Cathryn, great inspiration!
 I just had a chair dropped off that needs a new rush seat so I have to shift my brain in to seat weaving gear.